eliteror/eliteror/README.md

 - 👋 Hi, I’m @eliteror
 - 👀 I’m interested in food and travel photography
-- 🌱 I’m currently learning GITHUB
+- 🌱 I’m currently learning what GITHUB is about as part of my day job requirements
 - 💞️ I’m looking to collaborate on how to revive my Photography webpages
 - 📫 How to reach me via eliteror.victoria@gmail.com
 - 😄 Pronouns: Miss